Prehabilitation - Rehabilitation

 Please be aware that most patients will be referred automatically to our digital partner Alvie who will contact you via text message and telephone call to tell you more about their offer.
 You are under no obligation and can opt out at any stage.

-Your clinician or cancer nurse specialist may speak with you about the Prehabilitation-Rehabilitation programme during one of your appointments in preparation for treatment.
-They may advise you to join the programme, and/or you may feel that it may be appropriate for you.
+Your clinician or cancer nurse specialist may speak with you about Prehabilitation-Rehabilitation during one of your appointments in preparation for treatment.
+They may advise you to access Prehabilitation-Rehabilitation or you may feel that it may be appropriate for you.
 Please contact the Ipswich Cancer Wellbeing and Information Centre directly to make arrangements.
-The Centre will liaise with your clinical team to ensure that the programme is right for you, and if so they will complete a referral form with a view to you starting on the programme as soon as possible prior to your treatment.
+The Centre will liaise with your clinical team to ensure that the exercise is right for you, and if so they will complete a referral form with a view to you starting on the programme as soon as possible prior to your treatment.

 When you make contact with the Ipswich Cancer Wellbeing and Information Centre, please ask if there are other ways in which you may aid your preparation and recovery: there are, for instance, specific exercise activities to assist people undergoing treatment for breast cancer and prostate cancer.